torrvision/focal_calibration/README.md

 --model: model to train (resnet50/resnet110/wide_resnet/densenet121)
 ```

-As an example, in order to train a ResNet-50 model on CIFAR-10 using focal loss with ```\gammma = 3```, we can write the following script:
+As an example, in order to train a ResNet-50 model on CIFAR-10 using focal loss with ```gamma = 3```, we can write the following script:
 ```
 python train.py --dataset cifar10 --model resnet50 --loss focal_loss --gamma 3.0
 ```